manjunnaath/TaskManagmenetAPI/README.md

               - Open the GitBash on your local folder and type the below command
                 - git clone https://github.com/manjunnaath/TaskManagmenetAPI.git

-              - Open the solution in Visual Studio 2022
+              - Open the solution in Visual Studio 2022. **Switch to master branch.**

               - Build the solution